MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Prioritize data

-Some data sent from devices to the cloud might be more important than other data.
+Some data that devices send to the cloud might be more important than other data.
 Classifying and handling the data based on priority is a good practice for performance efficiency.

 For example, a thermometer sensor sends temperature, humidity, and other telemetry, but also sends an alarm when temperature is outside a defined range.
 The system classifies the alarm message as higher priority and handles it differently than the temperature telemetry.